dmenounos/archetype-maven/jee-multi-module/README.md

 - Sample of a MVC servlet controller.
 - JSP page and taglib for templating.

+### EAR module

+- EAR bundle that contains all the above modules.

 ## 1. Install this archetype

 ```